influxdata/helm-charts/charts/influxdb-enterprise/README.md

 ## Introduction

-This chart bootstraps an InfluxDB Enterprise cluster, with a StatefulSet for both the Meta and Data nodes.
+This chart bootstraps an InfluxDB Enterprise cluster, with a StatefulSet for both the meta and data nodes.

 ## Prerequisites